Got 6 hours in Lisbon? Here’s the Perfect Itinerary.

 How to Get to the City Centre from the Lisbon Airport

-However, if you don’t plan on using public transportation frequently you can always buy a single ticket to go in one direction for 1.45 Euro.
+However, if you don’t plan on using public transportation frequently you can always buy a single ticket to go in one direction for 1.45 Euro at the time.

 Once you get to Biaxa-Chiado, you’ll exit the station into beautiful Lisbon.
 You’re now in the famous Alfama District.
 From this metro stop, you’ll be a few streets away from the very picturesque Arco da Rua Augusta.